dpressel/mint/README.md

 # Transformers from Scratch!

+## A Tiny Library for Transformers from the ground up

 Minimal PyTorch implementation of common Transformer architectures (starting with BERT).
 There is library code that accompanies the tutorials, which explain how to build these architectures from the ground up.